TwoTimesR/Applied-data-science/README.md

 The class components in the container project were something I had to explain to my team members quite often.
 At some point I wrote some explanatory code showing how the different components interact with each other.<br/>
 [Container_Environment.ipynb](Container-project/Code/Container_Environment.ipynb), cells: 19.<br/>

 The dataset used in my personal project has a cell dedicated to explaining the data.
 It explains where the data was retrieved from, how it got created, how old it is and what it is composed of.
-The dataset is relatively simple and does not require any expertise to understand but it is always helpful to have context regarding data.<br/>
+The dataset is relatively simple and doesn't require any expertise to understand but it is always helpful to have context regarding data.<br/>
 [Salary_cleaning.ipynb](Personal-project/Salary_cleaning.ipynb), cells: 4.<br/>

 ## 2.5 Data Visualization (Exploratory)